gary-archer/oauth.desktopsample.final/README.md

 ## Further Information

-Further architecture and non-functional details are described starting in the [Final Desktop Sample Overview](https://authguidance.com/2018/01/26/final-desktop-sample-overview/).
+* Further architecture details are described starting in the [Final Desktop Sample Overview](https://authguidance.com/2018/01/26/final-desktop-sample-overview/)
+* See the [Non Functional Behaviour](https://authguidance.com/2017/10/08/corporate-code-sample-core-behavior/) page for a summary of overall qualities

 ## Programming Languages